LonnekeScheffer/short_motif/README.md

 Six immuneML runs were performed to generate all manuscript figures and data.
 The YAML analysis specifications are located in the folder [yaml_files](immuneml_yaml_files).
+The method is first validated using simulated datasets, and thereafter applied to experimental data.

 ### Simulated data analysis